DataSystemsGroupUT/dataeng/README.en.md

 ### web

 This is a web server written in Go.
+To compile Go code, we can use the `golang` official image, or install Go packages in any of the official base images.

 The entire code is in a single source file (`dispatcher.go`), and should be compiled like this:

 ```